The Pecan Nut

 Pecans’ Manganese, numerous antioxidants including ellagic acid, vitamin A and vitamin E Strengthen the Immune System & Anti-aging Benefits.

-Overall, the North West Province has optimal conditions for pecan exploitation in terms of soil, climate and water availability.
+Overall, the North West and the Northern Cape provinces have optimal conditions for pecan exploitation in terms of soil, climate and water availability.
 Today pecans are practically exclusively produced in the Northern Hemisphere.

 Nati South Africa, being in the Southern Hemisphere, benefits from additional attractiveness amongst customers and producers by producing pecan nuts in the counter season.